alen217/PanProject-Dataset/README.md

 - Testing classification algorithms on real and synthetic image data.
 - Research in image-based quality control.

+This dataset had been used by us for our project nonstick coating wear detection for more details checkout there

 ## License

 This project is licensed under the [MIT License](LICENSE).